 Prepare answers to standard interview questions as well as for technical ones.
-Employers will be interested in how you’ve conquered challenges in the past, whether you’ll fit into their corporate culture, and if your short- and long-term career plans are conducive towards your remaining with their company.
+Employers will be interested in how you’ve conquered challenges in the past, whether you’ll fit into their corporate culture.
+They’ll also want a sense of your short- and long-term career plans in order to determine if you’re likely to remain with their company.

 Anticipate some curveball questions.
 A few hiring managers will ask challenging questions to interviewees to ascertain whether they can think on their feet under pressure.
-You may also be asked a few questions with no right or wrong answers – here, your attitude and tone-of-voice will be as important as the answer you devise.
+You may also be asked a few questions with no right or wrong answers – here, your attitude and tone of voice will be as important as your answer.

 Develop a few questions to ask your interviewer(s).
 Most interviews end with the hiring manager asking if you have questions for him or her.
 Arrive with a few questions prepared ahead of time – this will demonstrate your interest in and enthusiasm for their operations.